 The Antimonopoly Law has extraterritorial reach in that it applies to monopolistic conduct outside the territory of the PRC which has the effect to eliminate or restrict competition in the PRC.
 The Antimonopoly Law’s merger control provisions are also applicable to foreign mergers where the parties meet specified turnover thresholds in the PRC.

-Administrative enforcement authority rests with the State Administration of Market Regulation (the “SAMR”), which can delegate enforcement power to local authorities at provincial, regional or municipal level.
-The SAMR is vested with significant powers to investigate, adjudicate and dispose of a case, and sanction Antimonopoly Law infringements.
+Administrative enforcement authority rests with the State Administration of Market Regulation (the “SAMR”), which has delegated enforcement power to local authorities at provincial, regional or municipal level.
+The SAMR – and the local authorities to which enforcement has been delegated – is vested with significant powers to investigate, adjudicate and dispose of a case, and sanction Antimonopoly Law infringements.
 It works under the guidance of the Antimonopoly Commission, which directly reports to the PRC’s State Council, and which is primarily responsible for formulating competition policy and ensuring the overall coordination of enforcement.

 Where an undertaking takes the initiative to report to the antimonopoly enforcement authority on its involvement in a horizontal monopoly agreement and provides important evidence that is critical to the launch of an investigation or the determination of a violation, the SAMR may in its discretion offer to such undertaking reduction in or exemption from the penalty.
 Leniency can be granted any time before the SAMR adopts a decision imposing fines.